fike/packer-images/README.md

 The atlaswaiter.rb

-P.S.: Probably Atlas Waiter'll move for another its own repository if there is demand for more developing. ;)
+P.S.: Probably Atlas Waiter will move to on repository if there is demand for more developing. ;)

-Thanks [@gutocarvalho](https://twitter.com/gutocarvalho) for helped to do that. :)
+Thanks [@gutocarvalho](https://twitter.com/gutocarvalho) for doing that. :)